jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-4-json-file.md

 We will configure all used potentiometers, switches, leds as well as the number of our audio-channels and the MIDI-functionalities in this file.
 To upload it to our Daisy, we can select the file in the compile-window inside Plug Data when flashing our patch.

-This is what a simple JSON-File could look like to configure one potentiometer, MIDI and stereo-audio (JsonExample-Controls-MIDI-LEDS.json).
+This is what a simple JSON-File could look like to configure one potentiometer, MIDI and stereo-audio.

 ```
 {